Retry Link

 Overview

-@apollo/client/link/retry can be used to retry an a certain amount of times.
+@apollo/client/link/retry can be used to retry an operation a certain amount of times.
 This comes in handy when dealing with unreliable communication situations, where you would rather wait longer than explicitly fail an operation. @apollo/client/link/retry provides exponential backoff, and jitters delays between attempts by default.

 An example use case is to hold on to a request while a network connection is offline, and retry until it comes back online.

-import { RetryLink } from "@apollo/client/link/retry";
+1import { RetryLink } from "@apollo/client/link/retry";

-const link = new RetryLink();
+3const link = new RetryLink();

 Options